rnestler/rnestler.github.io-source/content/articles/2017/2017-05-08_visiting_plan_zero.rst

 The next day I explored the city and met with Mihai in the afternoon.
 We then took a quick look at the art atelier where his wife works.
-After that we proceeded back to the hackerspace.
+After that we returned to the hackerspace.

 Like almost every hackerspace Plan Zero also has a main room.
-In contrast to other spaces its more about hanging out and eating in the main room than working.
+In contrast to other spaces the main room is more about hanging out and eating than working.

 .. figure:: /images/tour_de_hackerspace/plan_zero/plan_zero_main_room.jpg
     :target: /images/tour_de_hackerspace/plan_zero/plan_zero_main_room.jpg